jkugler/awstats_reader/README.rst

 ABOUT THE AUTHOR
 ================
-Joshua Kugler (joshua@azariah.com) is a programmer and system administator with over 10 years of industory experience.
+Joshua Kugler (joshua@azariah.com) is a programmer and system ad ministator with over 10 years of industry experience.
 Resume at: http://jjncj.com/papers/KuglerResume.pdf

 DISCLAIMER